-- · the limitation period for the assessment of withholding tax; and - the limitation period for stamp duty and VAT is five years after the end of the calendar year during which the taxable event occurred (VStG 17, StG 30, MWSTG 42).
+- the limitation period for the assessment of withholding tax; and - the limitation period for stamp duty and VAT is five years after the end of the calendar year during which the taxable event occurred.

 The limitation period may, in particular, be interrupted and started afresh by any action of the tax authorities aimed at the assessment of the tax.
-VAT may not be levied 10 years (absolute limitation) after the end of the calendar year during which the taxable event occurred (MWSTG 42 VI).
+VAT may not be levied (absolute limitation) 10 years after the end of the calendar year during which the taxable event occurred.
+The prosecution of income, wealth, corporate income and capital tax offences is subject to a limitation period of up to 15 years after the offender has carried out the last criminal activity.

 The tax administrations are held to review tax returns, declarations and forms within the limitation period, whereby the duration of the review may differ from case to case.
-Currently, a motion is pending in the Swiss parliament that aims to harmonise the rules regarding the limitation period for withholding tax, stamp duty and VAT.
+A motion in the Swiss parliament aiming to harmonise the rules regarding the limitation period for withholding tax, stamp duty and VAT has been rejected.